 Cron jobs, uptime checks and alert integrations all share a failure mode: they stop working without telling anyone.
 A periodic human audit is the backstop.

 Set this reminder on WhatsAppTo set a cron job monitoring reminder on WhatsApp, text NagMeLater "Remind me on the 1st of every month at 11am to audit cron jobs and test that alerts actually reach me", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Crons, monitors, alert channels: test one of each.